 A new space robot now calls Mars “home.”

-PASADENA, Calif.—NASA’s InSight lander completed its seven-month interplanetary journey of nearly 500 million kilometers in dramatic style on Monday, slamming into the Martian atmosphere at a speed of nearly 20,000 kilometers per hour.
+NASA’s InSight lander completed its seven-month interplanetary journey of nearly 500 million kilometers in dramatic style on November 26, slamming into the Martian atmosphere at a speed of nearly 20,000 kilometers per hour.
 Only six-and-a-half harrowing minutes later, after ejecting its heatshield, deploying a supersonic parachute and firing retrorockets, its speed had dramatically slowed to a jogging pace after traversing the 130 kilometers between Mars’s upper atmosphere and the planet’s arid surface.

 The lander safely touched down on its dusty landing site of Elysium Planitia, near the Red Planet’s equator, a region scientists refer to as “vanilla”—not because it is boring per se but because it is flat and free of rocky obstacles that could damage the lander.
 And besides, InSight cares little for the superficialities on the surface; its interest lies far deeper.